MrAndrey24/Task-Tracker-CLI/README.md

 - `-progress`: Mark a todo as in progress by index.
 - `-done`: Mark a todo as done by index.
 - `-list`: List all todos.
+- `-list-done`: List all todos that are done.
+- `-list-progress`: List all todos that are in progress.
+- `-list-not-started`: List all todos that are not started.

 ## Example